For several reasons:Our Accounting and XBRL expertise

 No. Service Fees is excluding VAT.
 You will have to pay additionally for VAT.

-There are several reasons why your credit card may be rejected.
-May sure you have entered the correct credit card information.
-Also make sure that you did not use a debit card by accident.
+There can be several reasons for credit card decline.
+Make sure you have entered the correct credit card information.
+Also, make sure that you did not use a debit card by accident.
 Sometimes a valid card is rejected for high risk or suspected charge.
 If rejected, you will either need to try another card, select a different payment option, or call your credit card company.

-We apologize for the inconvenience, but DataTracks does not accept payments over the phone.
+We apologise for the inconvenience, but DataTracks does not accept payments over the phone.

 Two skill sets are required: